-In December 2020, Bonneville Power Administration (BPA) and the Bureau of Reclamation (BOR) completed the Columbia River Basin Tributary habitat Restoration Programmatic Environmental Assessment (DOE/EA-2126) (Programmatic EA).
+In December 2020, Bonneville Power Administration (BPA) and the Bureau of Reclamation (BOR) completed the Columbia River Basin Tributary Habitat Restoration Programmatic Environmental Assessment (DOE/EA-2126) (Programmatic EA).
 The Programmatic EA analyzed the potential impacts of implementing habitat restoration actions in the Columbia River Basin and its tributaries.

-Consistent with the Programmatic EA, this supplement analysis (SA) analyzes the effect of the proposed Asotin Creek Project Area 06 Fish Habitat Restoration (Project), which would implement many of the specific restoration actions that the Programmatic EA assessed in the Snake River Basin in Asotin County, Washington.
+Consistent with the Programmatic EA, this supplement analysis (SA) analyzes the proposed Couse Creek Project Area 78 Fish Habitat Restoration Project (Project).
+The Project would implement many of the specific restoration actions that the Programmatic EA assessed in the Snake River Basin in Asotin County, Washington.
 Project objectives include increasing fish habitat by increasing the quantity and quality of available aquatic habitat for steelhead, chinook, and bull trout, and improving channel and floodplain function to support long-term habitat complexity.